Heinz Kwiatkowski

 Heinrich "Heinz" Kwiatkowski (16 July 1926 – 23 May 2008) was a German football goalkeeper.
 He was born in Gelsenkirchen.
+As a goalkeeper, Kwiatkowski's specialty was to fist the ball away, which earned him the nickname "Heini Fausten".

+Career

+During his club career, Kwiatkowski played for FC Schalke 04, Rot-Weiß Essen and Borussia Dortmund.
+He won the German football championship with Dortmund in 1956 and 1957.
+He was one of the oldest players to make their debuts in the newly formed Bundesliga, when he played against Nürnberg on 21 March 1964, aged 37 years and 249 days.

 He was a member of the West German team that won the 1954 FIFA World Cup.
 He also participated in the 1958 FIFA World Cup.
-In total he earned four caps for West Germany.
-During his club career he played for FC Schalke 04, Rot-Weiß Essen and Borussia Dortmund.
-He won the German football championship with Dortmund in 1956 and 1957.
-He died in Dortmund.
+In total, he earned four caps for West Germany.

-As a goalkeeper, Kwiatkowski's specialty was to fist the ball away, which earned him the nickname "Heini Fausten".